top of page

 Conclusion

 Building a sales process that proves value unlocks your company’s potential.
-It makes prospects want to talk to your sales team and gives your sales team the tools to close deals that will power your company’s growth.
+It makes prospects want to talk to your sales team and gives them the tools to close deals that will power your company’s growth.
 You can find additional free resources for mastering the principles you’ve just read about on our content page.

 - - -